maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 So let's try avrdude.

-### Flashing the bootloader with the programmer using avrdude
+### Flashing the bootloader using avrdude

-The very first line of the upload is as follows (I added line breaks for readability).
+The very first line of the upload in the console is as follows (I added line breaks for readability).
 ```
   C:\Users\maarten\AppData\Local\Arduino15\packages\arduino\tools\avrdude\6.3.0-arduino17/bin/avrdude
       -CC:\Users\maarten\AppData\Local\Arduino15\packages\arduino\tools\avrdude\6.3.0-arduino17/etc/avrdude.conf